A unique mentored educational opportunity for C1, C2 and ST3 (or equivalent)

 → Complete our short survey to help us understand your views as a neurology trainee about pursuing a neurology sub-speciality.

-In response to this we are providing innovative, supportive MasterClass training to enhance trainee skills in MS.
+In response to this, we are providing innovative, supportive MasterClass training to enhance trainee’s skills in multiple sclerosis (MS).

-Basecamp, through lectures and interactive discussions will help you to develop your skills and link you with a mentor to offer support.
+Basecamp, through lectures and interactive discussions will help you to develop your skills, Basecamp attendees will also be partnered with a mentor who will offer ongoing support.